dustinpfister/blog_posts/_posts/js-document-body.md

 ## 2 - Using getByTagName to get the document body element with javaScript

-Although the document body property is the quickest way to go about getting a reference to the body element of an html document with javaScript there are of course a number of other ways both new and old.
+Although the document body property is the quickest way to go about getting a reference to the body element of an html document, with javaScript there are of course a number of other ways both new and old to get references to an element including the body element.
 One such way would be to use the document.getElementsByTagName method.

 ```js
 var body = document.getElementsByTagName('body')[0];